sdmx-twg/vtl/v2.1/docs/user_manual/introduction.rst

 Although VTL is developed under the umbrella of the SDMX governance, DDI and GSIM users may also be highly interested in adopting a language for validation and transformation.
-In particular, organizations involved in the SDMX, DDI and GSIM communities and in the High-Level Group for the modernisation of statistical production and services (HLG) expressed their wish of having a unique language, usable in SDMX, DDI and GSIM.
+In particular, organizations involved in the SDMX, DDI and GSIM communities and in the Modernisation of Official Statistics (HLG-MOS) expressed their wish of adopting VTL as a unique language, usable in SDMX, DDI and GSIM.

 Accordingly, the task-force working for the VTL development agreed on the objective of adopting a common language, in the hope of avoiding the